ThodsaphonChamnansuek/ThodsaphonChamnansuek/README.md

 Here are a few project ideas and areas I'm exploring (some coming soon!):

-- 📈 Sales Dashboard with Power BI & Python
+- 📈 Sales Dashboard with Power BI
+- 🛒 Superstore_Sales_Analysis
 - 🎮 Rock–Paper–Scissors Game with R
 - 📊 Data Cleaning & Visualization Projects using Kaggle datasets